I love a chocolate mousse but always find it a little bit to rich when served on it's own (I may be alone in this of course!).

 To assemble the individual desserts

-- Cut the pears in half.
+- Cut the pears in half and carefully remove the seeds.